-- Fatty acids.
-Fatty acids (FAs) are the basic building blocks of membrane lipids, as well as the most efficient fuel for energy production.
-While a constant supply of FAs is required to maintain cellular homeostasis, FAs in excess exert cytotoxic effects by disrupting membrane structures, generating harmful metabolites and perturbing the cellular redox balance.
-Lipid droplets (LDs) are evolutionarily conserved organelles responsible for storing cellular surplus of FAs in esterified forms such as triglycerides.
-Efficient storage of FAs in LDs, which requires a carefully regulated balance between triglycerides synthesis and lipolysis, protects cells against lipotoxicity and oxidative stress.
+Fatty acids (FAs) are the basic building blocks of membrane lipids and the most efficient fuel for energy production.
+While a constant supply of FAs is required to maintain cellular homeostasis, FAs in excess can disrupt membrane structures, generate harmful metabolites and perturb the cellular redox balance.
+Protection of cells against the so-called lipotoxicity is dependent on the efficient storage of FAs as triglycerides (TGs), a process that requires a carefully controlled balance between synthesis of TGs from FAs and lipolytic breakdown of TGs into FAs.

 Significance to patient care